 My list of Japanese museums is fairly limited at the moment, and, sadly, many of the best known maritime museums and collections have closed for budgetary reasons.
 Some may only be temporary closures, and hopefully they will open again someday.
-So far, all those currently listed below are ones I’ve personally visited.
+The first four listed below are ones I’ve personally visited.

 Toba Seafolk Museum – This is a very nice museum located in Toba, which is in the Ise Prefecture, about 2 hours by express train south of Nagoya.
 The museum has a very large repository of 90 small boats.
 It is difficult to examine many of them because they are stacked together fairly closely, making it difficult to see all the details of most of the boats.
 Also, the lighting, as in most Japanese museums, is very dim, making photography difficult.
 However, the main exhibit areas are interesting and there is a lot of information to be had.
 This museum also has a gift shop, with a large number of books from the Museum of Maritime Science, which was a major find for me.